 About deadCENTER Film Festival

-deadCENTER Film Festival, named for its central geographic location (in Oklahoma City, the center of the U.S.), is Oklahoma’s largest film festival and one of the “Top 20 Coolest Film Festivals in the World” and among the “Top 50 Festivals Worth the Entry Fee” according to MovieMaker magazine.
-DCFF is a 501(c)(3) non-profit organization, providing year round events to support its mission to promote, encourage and celebrate the independent film arts.
-For more information, please visit www.deadcenterfilm.org.
+The deadCENTER Film Festival is named for its geographic location, in the center of the U.S. and in the downtown center of Oklahoma City in central Oklahoma.
+DCFF is a 501(c)(3) non-profit organization, providing year-round events to support its mission to promote, encourage and celebrate the independent film arts.